top of page

 Seed oils may contain trace proteins or contaminants that trigger allergic responses, further compromising skin health.

-Examples of Seed Oils to Watch Out For
+Examples of Seed Oils Commonly Found in Skincare

 • Sunflower oil